 In an effort to test my skills I entered the annual Footwear Competition held in Ashland Oregon (shoemakingsymposium.com).
 To my surprise I was voted “Best Style” by three of the most talented shoemakers today; Marcell Mrsan, Lisa Sorell and Bill Shanor.
 That was such an honor to be recognized for my shoemaking and a huge stepping stone for me in my early career.
 Thank you to all the founding members of the Footwear Maker’s Guild.

 By this time I had built a portfolio of handmade shoes that caught the eye of luxury shoemaker John Allen Woodward (johnallenwoodward.com) The self-employed wizard of 25 years in leather offered me a job that I was honored to accept.
 I walked away from the life of a cobbler and stepped into the world of high end fashion.
-I’m referring to alligator wallets that cost $1,400 or sting ray shoes that go for $4,500.
 The pressure was on when I worked for Mr. Woodward.
 No room for error when cutting into exotic hides and precious metals like gold and silver.
 Not only did he teach me the art of American luxury but more importantly the art behind fair and honest business.

 My determination to learn continued.
 After eight months with John Allen Woodward I moved back to my hometown of San Francisco, California where I worked as a shoemaker for Beneduci Shoes (beneduci.com).
 Frank Beneduci is a brilliant businessman and a bold shoemaker who is doing exciting things for the craft.
 He was instrumental in helping me transition from shoemaker to business owner.
 Thank you Mr. Beneduci.